Tarun-Payan/CodeCollaborate/README.md

 - Use Gitolite to manage permissions for collaborators.
 - Users can upload their PC’s public SSH key for secure cloning and pushing.

-### In-Browser Code Editing

-- Edit repository files directly within the platform for quick updates and collaboration.

 ## Technology Stack

 ### Frontend